nola-radar/mentor-marketplace/README.md

 Running Flyway Migration
 ------------------------
 To run flyway migrations there are two ways to do this right now.

+From The Command Line
 `mvn compile flyway:migrate`

-Or
+Inside Netbeans

-`Right Click the project and access proporties inside netbeans` `Select the actions tab`
+1.Right Click the project and access proporties inside netbeans 2.Select the actions tab
-`Click Add Custom Button on the Left`
+3.Click Add Custom Button on the Left
-`Name the action "Flyway Migrate"`
+4.Name the action "Flyway Migrate"
-`In the Execute goals section type "compile flyway:migrate"` `Click Okay`
+5.In the Execute goals section type "compile flyway:migrate" 6.Click Okay

-`Now when you right click ideavillage in netbeans, under "Custom" you will see the Flyway Migrate action.
-Using this will run Flyway and migrate your database to the latest version`
+Now when you right click ideavillage in netbeans, under "Custom" you will see the Flyway Migrate action.
+Using this will run Flyway and migrate your database to the latest version.

 Making Flyway Migration Scripts
 --------------------------------